 This is proof that traffic is a factor.
 But other user actions (e.g., pogosticking, time on site, bounce rates, conversion rates, etc) are factors, too.
 Behavioral data like this provides Google with feedback that indicates that a) the content and b) the user experience are good.

 Bottom line, if you want to write good quality content, don’t worry so much about what you think “quality” is or even what Google thinks “quality” is.

 Do they visit it?
 Like it?
 Share it?
 Link to it?
 Quote it?
 Mention it?
 Report it?
 Discuss it on social media?
 Bookmark it?
 Email it to others?
 Write followup posts about it?
 And so on.
 You get the picture.

 Now, these are just examples.
 But don’t write with the objective of creating content that generates that kind of traction.
 Just focus on your audience, serve them well, give them the right information that’s trustworthy and solid, and chances are your content will rank extremely well.

 Maybe not overnight, maybe not in a week or so.
-Some content I’ve written took six months.
+Some content for SEO I’ve written took six months.
 But when it took off, it soared.
 For years.